 SleekView for PublishPress Capabilities: roles & users as tables

-Capabilities lives in wp_options (the wp_user_roles option) and usermeta (per-user wp_capabilities).
-SleekView reads both and gives admins flat tables for users by role and capabilities by role.
+Capabilities lives in wp_options and usermeta.
+SleekView reads both and gives admins flat tables for users by role, capabilities by role, and the audit history.

 ♾️ Lifetime License available